mydeveloperday/clang-primer/README.md

 living document so I can modify it as my knowledge improves..because there are still cases I don't find easy to understand...

-Firsly I found it hard to work out how I could add to the predicate something complex as looking at the various parameters of the method.
+Firstly I found it hard to work out how I could add to the predicate for something complex as looking at the various parameters of the method.
 I did what most people would probably do and I looked at how others did it..

 In the end the reviewers gave me the guidance I needed to work our how to add my own little matcher functions

-So what are the rules I initially needed
+So what are the rules I initially needed for ``[[nodiscard]]``

 1. If the function takes no parameters then it may be a candidate
 2. If the function takes pass-by-value types it may be a candidate